tldr-pages/tldr/pages/common/tr.md

 `tr -d '{{input_characters}}'`

-- Compresses a series of identical characters to a single character.
+- Compress a series of identical characters to a single character.

 `tr -s '\n'`

-- Translate the contents of the file to upper-case, prints result.
+- Translate the contents of the file to upper-case and print result.

 `tr "[:lower:]" "[:upper:]" < {{filename}}`

-- Strip out non-printable characters from the file, prints result.
+- Strip out non-printable characters from the file and print result.

 `tr -cd "[:print:]" < {{filename}}`